 Dr. George Acheson was born on the 23rd of August, 1859 in Galt, Ontario.
 He was the eldest of 3 children born to the Rev. Robert Acheson and the former Selina Strain.
 His father was a Methodist Minister and his siblings were; Belinda and Selina.
-Dr. Acheson attended Galt Grammar School and he was awarded the Dufferin Medal for his scholastic proficiency.
+Dr. Acheson attended Galt Grammar School.
+He was the recipient of the Dufferin Medal for his scholastic proficiency.

-Dr. Acheson graduated from The University of Toronto in 1880.
+Dr. Acheson graduated with an arts degree from The University of Toronto in 1880.
 He was awarded the gold medal in natural sciences upon his graduation.
 Dr. Acheson became a science teacher at the Toronto Collegiate Institute for 1 year.
 He continued his education and achieved his M.A. in 1883 and graduated from The University of Toronto Faculty of Medicine with honors in 1887.
 Following his graduation, Dr. Acheson served as House Surgeon at Toronto General Hospital.
 He was appointed to the Examining Board of the Ontario Medical Council in 1888.
-He also lectured in Pathology at Toronto Women’s College.
+Dr. Acheson also lectured in pathology at Toronto Women’s College.
 He served as a member of the Board of Examiners for the College of Physicians and Surgeons.

 Dr. Acheson married Louisa Mary Phymister on the 3rd of December, 1890 in Westmount, Quebec.
-Mrs. Acheson was born on the 9th of March, 1866, the daughter of James Phymister and the former Mary Taylor.
+Mrs. Acheson was born in Quebec on the 9th of March, 1866, the 2nd of 4 children born to James Phymister and the former Mary Taylor.
 Her father was a bookkeeper and her siblings were; Agnes Kilman Phymister, William John Phymister and Isabel Brown Phymister.